My 3-week lockdown: Coronavirus Pandemic

 It can also cause depression and that’s exactly what I was going through after the first week of locked down.
 Looking at the situation, it was not looking good.
-Oh, man, my mind was wandering, this is it, now, this is the reality, so what are we going to do about it?
+Oh, man, my mind was wandering, this is it, this is the reality now and we have to live with it, so what are we going to do about it?

 We got plenty of time in hand and imagine what innumerable things we can do with it.
 Staying positive was the need of the hour.

-We began with the closet.
+We began with our closet.
 This was a great opportunity to declutter the house which is usually hard on a day to day basis.
-I found so many unused items, lying for ages which might be useful for others.
-So, we packed a full bag of clothes and shoes for donation, also books and toys.
+I found so many unused items, lying for ages in my closet which I thought to give away as it might be useful for others.
+So, we packed a full bag of clothes, shoes, books, toys, and many household items for donation.

-It made us extremely happy to clean the entire house as the mess only causes stress.
+It made us feel light and extremely happy as the mess only causes stress.

 the joy of plants

-We also bought small indoor plants for our house.
-Seeing greenery and nature helped us feel more relaxed and calm.
+We also bought some small indoor plants for our house.
+Seeing greenery and nature always helped me feel more relaxed and calm.
 According to Nature.com, being close to nature can reduce stress and anxiety as well as improve concentration and productivity in adults and children.